TITLE 68: PROFESSIONS AND OCCUPATIONS

 Section 1220.421 Advertising

-b) Information that may be contained in such advertising includes:
+b) Information that may be contained in the advertising includes:

 2) Schools attended;